 Jacobin Magazine has long trucked in anti-antiracist rhetoric.
 They correctly point out that there are deficiencies in the antiracist industry, and reference data showing the inefficacy of the much-decried corporate antiracist training emerging from the likes of Robin DiAngelo.
 But they go far beyond this.
 Some contributors, such as notorious trust funder, Walker Bragman, see images of a white supremacist militiaman’s home and equate it to poverty, neglecting to even consider the presence of the Confederate flag, the expensive pickup truck, how costly it is to acquire and train with militia equipment in the first place, and how millions of middle-class people aren’t white nationalists.
 Given his background, yes, he may consider a middle-class lifestyle unimaginably squalid, but it is clear he is shoehorning class reductionism where it does not even apply.
 Why?
 Who knows.
 Who cares.
 It’s counterfactual, regardless.

-Rather than focus on the worst of the Jacobin staff (Bragman, and Day, who is also covered in the aforementioned link), and pretend their views are representative of those of everyone at Jacobin, I will turn instead to the best of Jacobin, Jen Pan and Ariella Thornhill, to examine why even they can be accused of class reductionism, and why the premises upon which they base this framing of class consciousness is fundamentally wrong, according to the most basic tenets of communist theory as set out by the likes of Marx and Engels.
+Rather than focus on the worst of the Jacobin staff (Bragman, and Day, who is also covered in the aforementioned link), and pretend their views are representative of those of everyone at Jacobin, I will turn instead to some of Jacobin’s better contributors, Jen Pan and Ariella Thornhill, to examine why even they can be accused of class reductionism, and why the premises upon which they base this framing of class consciousness is fundamentally wrong, according to the most basic tenets of communist theory as set out by the likes of Marx and Engels.
 I will then extend this to a Leninist critique of their framing of antiracism and the antiracism industry.

 In The Principles of Communism, Engels traces the origin of the proletariat, and thus the class struggle between the bourgeoisie and the proletariat, to the 18th century.
 Other scholars have traced the origin of capitalism, itself, to the 16th and 17th centuries in Great Britain and the Netherlands.
 Racism certainly predates the origin of the proletariat and its class struggle against the bourgeoisie, as evidenced by the Atlantic Slave Trade’s origin of 1526, which itself fell close on the heels of genocidal European imperialist expansion into the Western Hemisphere, which was empowered by the theocratic encomienda system and its flagrant racism.
 Encomienda was based on the idea that conquered peoples were vassals of the Spanish monarch.
 Turning back to The Principles of Communism, we see that the struggle between the proletariat and the bourgeoisie cannot even start until monarchies have fallen, and what’s more, in the battle between the bourgeoisie and monarchs, Engels opines, “Since the communists cannot enter upon the decisive struggle between themselves and the bourgeoisie until the bourgeoisie is in power, it follows that it is in the interest of the communists to help the bourgeoisie to power as soon as possible in order the sooner to be able to overthrow it.”

-This concept of racism as a reactionary social viscousness that slows progress can also be seen in the long history of worker movements in the United States, which is something Jen Pan unfortunately glosses over in her video entitled, “Against Workplace Antiracism Training.”
+This concept of racism as a reactionary social viscosity that slows progress can also be seen in the history of worker movements in the United States, which is something Jen Pan unfortunately glosses over in her video entitled, “Against Workplace Antiracism Training.”

 Once again, Pan’s analysis is generally good.
 She accurately points out the problems with the liberal framing of racism and implementation of antiracist training in hierarchical organizations.
 But, at the 10:39 mark, she states, “For anyone who’s wondering what actually does work to reduce racism in the workplace, we fortunately have one tool that has proven to be pretty effective at doing this, and that is unions.”
 She correctly makes the disclaimer that unions are far from perfect, “and not 100% free from racism by any stretch of the imagination.”
 True.
 That’s true, and unions have been more effective at reducing workplace racism than white fragility workshops.
 But why?
 And is this really a dichotomy?